Promoting Independence in Older Adults

 Medication inventory

-Initial recommendations (equipment, home and daily living activities modifications)
+Written report with recommendations listed (equipment, home and daily living activities modifications)